Emmalena Elementary School is located on State Highway 550 in the western part of Knott County, Kentucky just west of the community of Clear Creek.

 Leaving home to find work

-On a trip to Knott County to visit our affiliated project Emmalena Elementary School, Renée met with our volunteer coordinator at the school, Pam.
+On a trip to Knott County to visit our affiliated project Emmalena Elementary, Renée met with our volunteer coordinator at the school, Pam.

 Pam told Renée that because of the mine closures, parents were forced to leave Clear Creek to find work outside of town.
 As a result, the school had shown a significant decline in enrollment in recent years.